Pullusb/GP_magnet_strokes/README.md

 <!--
 ## Todo:
-- need performance upgrade might check stroke proximity with a kdtree
+- performance upgrade might check stroke proximity with a kdtree
-- draw virtual point position on screen
 - resample shortcut (resample on the fly tested, not so good...)
 - authorize snapping on the same layer as an option ?
 -  -->